ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 Welcome to PyGAD's documentation!
 =================================

 `PyGAD <https://pypi.org/project/pygad>`__ is an open-source Python library for building the genetic algorithm and optimizing machine learning algorithms.

-`PyGAD <https://pypi.org/project/pygad>`__ supports different types of crossover, mutation, and parent selection.
+`PyGAD <https://pypi.org/project/pygad>`__ supports different types of crossover, mutation, and parent selection operators.
 `PyGAD <https://pypi.org/project/pygad>`__ allows different types of problems to be optimized using the genetic algorithm by customizing the fitness function.